Lavender322/medclassifier/README.md

 # Medical classifier

-This is a medical classifier which takes either paragraphs or question and classifies them in 7 labels - Overview or Epidemiology (depending on the model choice), Presentation, Diagnosis, Management, Medications, Follow up and Others.
+This is a medical classifier which takes either paragraphs or questions and classifies them in 7 labels - Overview or Epidemiology (depending on the model choice), Presentation, Diagnosis, Management, Medications, Follow up and Others.